UniMath/agda-unimath/src/real-numbers/unbounded-above-and-below-strictly-increasing-pointwise-epsilon-delta-continuous-endomaps-real-numbers.lagda.md

 - [strictly increasing](real-numbers.strictly-increasing-endomaps-real-numbers.md)
 - [pointwise ε-δ continuous](real-numbers.pointwise-epsilon-delta-continuous-endomaps-real-numbers.md)

-then it is an [automorphism](foundation.automorphisms.md) of the real numbers.
+then it is an [automorphism](foundation.automorphisms.md) of the real numbers, and its inverse also has those properties.

 ## Definition